JuliaRemoteSensing/TransitionMatrices.jl/docs/src/index.md

 - `Arb` from [`Arblib.jl`](https://github.com/kalmarek/Arblib.jl)
 - `ArbFloat` from [`ArbNumerics.jl`](https://github.com/JeffreySarnoff/ArbNumerics.jl)

-By using higher-precision floating-point types, the maximum size parameter that can be handled is greatly improved.
+For EBCM, by using higher-precision floating-point types, the maximum size parameter that can be handled is greatly improved.